Edragon/edragon.github.io/FAQ-dat/discount-dat/discount-dat.md

 For bulk order we can provide up to 15% discount.
 Please enquiry by emails to info@electrodragon.com for detailed discount setup.

+## Order procedures

+Please add the matching quantity into your cart, and the price will be automatically updated.

+If it is already in your cart, pleas refresh the cart or delete and re-add it.

 ## Custom duty